reactwg/react-native-releases/docs/guide-release-process.md

 <figure>
 <img src="../assets/package_release.png" width="400" />
-<figcaption>CircleCI workflow "package_release".
+<figcaption>CircleCI workflow <code>package_release</code>.
 This workflow will then trigger another workflow that actually publishes the release.</figcaption>
 </figure>

 Once `package_release` workflow is complete, it will trigger a workflow on the release branch to bump the version number (see "1" in figure), commit and tag the commit with the version.
 This new tag will then trigger a workflow to publish the release (see "2" in figure).